RBMHTechnology/eventuate/src/sphinx/reference/event-sourcing.rst

 Event routing
 -------------

-An event that is emitted by an event-sourced actor can be routed to other event-sourced actors and views if they share an :ref:`event-log`\ [#]_ .
+An event that is emitted by an event-sourced actor or processor can be routed to other event-sourced actors, views, writers and processors if they share an :ref:`event-log`\ [#]_ .
 The default event routing rules are:

-- If an event-sourced actor or view has an undefined ``aggregateId``, all events are routed to it.
+- If an event-sourced actor, view, writer or processor has an undefined ``aggregateId``, all events are routed to it.
 It may choose to handle only a subset of them though.
-- If an event-sourced actor or view has a defined ``aggregateId``, only events emitted by event-sourced actors with the same ``aggregateId`` are routed to it.
+- If an event-sourced actor, view, writer or processor has a defined ``aggregateId``, only events emitted by event-sourced actors or processors with the same ``aggregateId`` are routed to it.

 Routing destinations are defined during emission of an event and are persisted together with the event\ [#]_.
 This makes routing decisions repeatable during event replay and allows for routing rule changes without affecting past routing decisions.
 Applications can define additional routing destinations with the ``customDestinationAggregateIds`` parameter of ``persist``: